Transia-RnD/hooks-toolkit-ts/README.md

 ## Submit Tx

-The `Xrpld.submit` function in the SDK is used to submit a transaction to the XRPL.
+The `Xrpld.submit` function in the SDK is used to submit a transaction to Xahau.
 It takes in a `SubmitTxParams` object as a parameter, which includes the client, wallet, and transaction to be submitted.

 ## Submitting a Transaction with submitTx

-To submit a transaction to the XRPL using the `Xrpld.submit` function, you need to provide the following parameters:
+To submit a transaction to Xahau using the `Xrpld.submit` function, you need to provide the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `wallet`: The wallet object that holds the account information for the transaction.
 - `tx`: The transaction object to be submitted.